 - Experience working with, manufacturing enterprise resource systems, electronic databases, and paperless work instructions.

-- Preform dimensional inspections on Vallourec and VAM connections per licensor requirements.
+- Perform dimensional inspections on Vallourec and VAM connections per licensor requirements.

 - Read and interpret product drawings and engineering specifications in order to perform dimensional inspections per licensor and customer requirements.